 As more and more businesses begin their journey into the cloud, many are concerned about the added costs and the overall price of their new VoIP-enabled system.
-Those with SIP trunking needs are no different.
+Those using SIP trunking services needs are no different and look for details on SIP trunk pricing.

 If you need a SIP trunk to connect your legacy PBX to the cloud, you may find yourself asking, “how much does SIP trunking cost”?
 To help make your transition to the cloud smoother, we’ll answer this question and explain how SIP trunking can cut calling costs and help you protect the investment you made in your existing phone system.